From Joomla! Documentation

 - Remember to revert the changes made by the patch after you are done testing.

 Testing Code Snippets

 Sometimes to test a patch you will need to test PHP code snippets.
-One very simple way to do this is as follows:
+One simple way to do this is:

 - Put your PHP code snippet in this file.